 Year 5

-We have two Year Five classes in our school: 5G and 5C.
+We have two Year Five classes in our school: 5C and 5N.

-Year 5 PE lessons are on a Tuesday morning and Friday afternoon.
-Please make sure your child is wearing their school PE kit.
+Year 5 P.E. lessons are on a Monday afternoon (outdoor games) and Wednesday afternoon (indoor P.E.).
+Please make sure your child is wearing appropriate school P.E. kit.

-This year we are going paperless!
-We will use a digital reading record app through go-read.co.uk to monitor reading records.
+We will continue to use a digital reading record app through go-read.co.uk to monitor reading records.
 Parents can download the BoomReader app to share information with school and no more worry about finding lost record books!
-We are in the final stage of setting up the accounts for your child.
-Please look out for more instructions in the coming week.
+A letter with your child’s log in information should have made its way home already – if not, please see your child’s teacher for another copy.

 Homework